Cost of the FDR service

 Where the FDR Provider considers that the parties are ready and the dispute is suitable for FDR, where one or both parties are not eligible for a government funded service, the cost of participating in FDR is $897.00 per dispute (or $448.50 for an unfunded party).
 This fee is non-refundable and is payable before the parties meet with their appointed FDR Provider.

-FDR mediation begins at the first point of contact between a party and the appointed FDR Provider.
+FDR mediation begins at the first point of contact between a party and the appointed FDR Provider or Preparation for Mediation Provider.

 If a party wishes a change of FDR Provider, that party may need to demonstrate to FairWay the circumstance which exists that provides concern about the Mediator’s impartiality or independence in the eyes of any of the parties.
 If a change of FDR Provider is requested and undertaken for any other reason, any hours already undertaken in mediation by the original FDR Provider may not be refunded to the parties.